top of page

 4. ALEXANDER ROBERT LAWTON (1818 - 1896)

 Lawton was a Civil War Confederate Brigadier General.
 He graduated from West Point and Havard Law School.
 He also served in Georgia's state legislature.
-Lawton is buried in the Lawton Family plot, surrounded by some of his children - like his eldest daughter Corrine whose monument is next on the list.
+Lawton is buried in the Lawton Family plot, surrounded by some of his children - like his eldest daughter Corinne, whose monument is next on the list.

 jesus statue at grave in bonaventure cemetery